just-hms/CS-P2P-Hybrid-Chat-C/README.md

 ```

 events:
-- server : entry
+- server : entry()
-- client : buffer entry if the server is down
+- 🍐 : buffer entry if the server is down

 # server
 ```bash